Romney sheep: Attributes

 Almost every detailed description of the Romney cites relative resistance to foot rot, an attribute rarely mentioned in descriptions of other breeds.
-“It is said that foot rot and liver fluke seldom affect Romney Marsh sheep.” reads a 1918 American text.
-A later book is more circumspect: “Romneys are said to be somewhat resistant to foot rot, liver flukes and other problems that often plague sheep in damp pastures.”
+A 1918 American text noted that "It is said that foot rot and liver fluke seldom affect Romney Marsh sheep".
+A later book is more circumspect: "Romneys are said to be somewhat resistant to foot rot, liver flukes and other problems that often plague sheep in damp pastures."